balloon61/Dijkstra-Path-Planning/README.md

 (x, y) = 10 20

 ### Explaination
+The code will split the input string for you.
 If the point is at the obstacle's pose, or too close to the obstacle (clearance 5 mm) then you will need to enter again.
 After successfuly enter the initial pose, do the same thing in goal pose.